sfu-ireceptor/turnkey-service/README.md

 **Installation of Docker**

-If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/).
+If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/) in your target operating environment (bare metal server or virtual machine running Linux).
+From this point onward, it is assumed that you have your Docker engine installed in your Linux operating system and can run the Docker Compose configurations as described below,

 **Configuring repository-mongodb**